dennisverspuij/tb-correctidentity/README.md

 4. Open Thunderbird, go to /Add-ons/, and click /Install add-on from file/
 5. Choose the .xpi file in the repository folder

-The .xpi files come in two flavours:
+The .xpi files come in two flavors:
 * correct_identity_vX.Y.Z.xpi is a version which could (in theory) be released to the [official Thunderbird add-on store](https://addons.thunderbird.net/)
 * correct_identity_vX.Y.Z_dev.xpi has the same content, but has no limitation on the highest supported Thunderbird version ("strict_max_version").
 Use this version to test this add-on on newer Thunderbird versions not known at date of the add-on release.
 (Feedback welcome).